dgoulet/torsocks/README.md

 that DNS requests are handled safely and explicitly rejects any traffic other than TCP from the application you're using.

 Torsocks is an ELF shared library that is loaded before all others.
 The library overrides every needed Internet communication libc function calls such as connect(2) or gethostbyname(3).

+BE ADVISE: It uses the LD\_PRELOAD mechanism (man ld.so.8) which means that if the application is not using the libc or for instance uses raw syscalls, torsocks will be useless and the traffic will not go through Tor.

 This process is transparent to the user and if torsocks detects any communication that can't go through the Tor network such as UDP traffic, for